Shouldn't a development comply with the requirements?

-Whilst the Town Planning Scheme and relevant planning policies aim to respond to best practice planning principles, they cannot cater for all development scenarios.
+Whilst the Local Planning Scheme No. 2 and relevant planning policies aim to respond to best practice planning principles, they cannot cater for all development scenarios.
 For this reason they have been developed with a focus on what they are trying to achieve rather than on how to achieve it.
 This is more clearly explained in the next section.
 This approach, which is called a performance based approach, may require the City to exercise some discretion.
-Where discretion is required the application will be advertised, generally for a minimum of 14 days, in accordance with Policy No. 4.1.5 relating to Community Consultation.
+Where discretion is required the application will be advertised, generally for 28 days, in accordance with the City's Community and Stakeholder Engagement Policy.

-A planning application for residential development is generally assessed against the Residential Design Codes and the City's Residential Design Elements Policy.
+The proposal will be assessed against the Residential Design Codes and the City's Local Planning Policy.
 Both the Codes and the City's Policy comprise two approaches for assessing and determining a planning application:

-Design Principles/Design Solution describe the outcome that is sought rather than the way that it can be achieved.
-For example, when considering privacy requirements the Performance Criteria Design Principles/Design Solution state that the direct overlooking of active habitable spaces (e.g. bedrooms, living areas) should be minimised through building layout, location of major openings and screening.
+Design Principles/Element Objectives describe the outcome that is sought rather than the way that it can be achieved.
+For example, when considering privacy requirements the Performance Criteria Design Principles/Element Objective state that the direct overlooking of active habitable spaces (e.g. bedrooms, living areas) should be minimised through building layout, location of major openings and screening.
 No hard and fast rule is defined.
-By focussing on the desired outcome rather than providing a prescriptive rule creative designs are not stifled and a wide range of designs can be contemplated.
+By focusing on the desired outcome rather than providing a prescriptive rule creative designs are not stifled and a wide range of designs can be contemplated.

-Deemed-to-Comply' illustrate one way of satisfactorily meeting the Design Principles/Design Solution.
+Deemed-to-Comply / Acceptable Outcomes illustrate one way of satisfactorily meeting the Design Principles / Element Objectives.
 This provides some certainty to an applicant by defining one of the ways to meet the Design Principles/Design Solution, but it is not necessarily the only way.
-If an application does not meet the Deemed-to-Comply Provisions the Council needs to determine if the application still meets the Design Principles/Design Solution (i.e. does it achieve the desired outcome).
-It is in situations like this that the Council needs to exercise discretion in deciding whether the Design Principles/Design Solution have been met.
+If an application does not meet the Deemed-to-Comply Provisions / Acceptable Outcomes the Decision Maker needs to determine if the application still meets the Design Principles/Element Objectives (i.e. does it achieve the desired outcome).
+It is in situations like this that the Decision Maker needs to exercise discretion in deciding whether the Design Principles/Element Objective have been met.

 Can I obtain more information about the Proposal?